A new issue arises with constant use of mask: maskne

 When patients use chemical-based sunscreen—a common ingredient in many all-in-one makeup and moisturizer products — that can irritate their skin.

 Men wearing masks tend to experience folliculitis which can manifest as a pimple-like blemish, but it is caused by friction against a shaved hair.
 Arthur recommends shaving with Aveno brand shave gel with a sharp razor.
 Or they can use an electric razor and not get quite as close.
-Again, the topical zinc can help, but if those tricks aren’t working, make sure to see a medical dermatology expert immediately, Arthur said.
+Again, the topical zinc can help, but if those tricks aren’t working, see a dermatologist, Arthur said.
 “We may prescribe an oral antibiotic temporarily as an anti-inflammatory.”

 Friction also causes problems for women, especially if they are wearing foundation and other makeup under the mask.